-- Parental contact by phone and written or oral notification to parent or guardian - Required administrator/student/parent conference - Detention or placement in in-school suspension - Exclusion from extracurricular activities, such as field trips and commencement exercises/award ceremonies - "Behavior," "behavioral," and/or "conduct" contracts - Teacher removal of the student from the classroom (following procedures as outlined on pp. 18 and 19) - Suspension of transportation privileges - Removal of school transportation privileges - Any other appropriate disciplinary actions determined by the administration
+- Teaching and practicing the expected behavior - Have the student or the teacher collect data on the misbehavior and discuss if student awareness is the problem - Have the student set goals - Planned discussion - Loss of privileges - Restitution and amends-making to resolve conflict - Parental contact by phone and written or oral notification to parent or guardian - Required administrator/student/parental conference - Detention or placement in in-school suspension, which should include academic tutoring, classroom work provided by the teacher, and/or instruction on skill-building related to student-behavior problem.
+Administrator should guard against students using in-school suspension as a way to avoid a particular class or task.
+This exclusionary consequence should be used only after behavior interventions and supports have been exhausted. - Exclusion from extracurricular activities, such as field trips and commencement exercises/award ceremonies - "Behavior," "behavioral," and/or "conduct" contracts - Teacher removal of the student from the classroom (following procedures as outlined on p.
+19) - Suspension of transportation privileges - Removal of school transportation privileges - Any other appropriate disciplinary actions determined by the administration

-- Referral to administrator by way of written report not to exceed one page in length. - 2.
-Administrator confers with student and/or teacher to establish appropriate action. - 3.
+- 1. Referral to administrator by way of written report not to exceed one page in length - 2.
+Administrator confers with student and/or teacher to establish appropriate action - 3.
 Written or oral notification of action is sent to parent.

-- Notification is sent to the teacher indicating action taken. - 4.
-Discipline Referral Form is retained by the administrator. - 5.
-Level II behavior violations and discipline options/responses are not limited to those provided. - 6.
-Repeated violations shall result in a more severe response and/ or referral to Level III.
+Notification is sent to the teacher indicating action taken. - 4.
+Discipline Referral Form is retained by the administrator - 5.
+Level II behavior violations and discipline options/responses are not limited to those provided - 6.
+Repeated violations shall result in a more severe response and/or referral to Level III